 Physical Cultural Resources (OP 4.11) The Constitution1995 as amended The National Environment Act, 2019 The Historical Monuments Act, Cap 46 TheInstitution of Traditional or Cultural Leaders Act, 2011 The legal framework is limited in scope.
 For example, it does not cover certain aspects such as the intangible heritage; There is no strong institution to regulate and manage heritage resources; The sites and monuments are not adequately maintained, documented and in addition, some of the antiquities are not collected; There is limited enforcement of the legal framework related to Physical Cultural Resources in Uganda because most developers and government officials do not understand the importance of conserving physical cultural resources.
-A Chance Findings Procedure (CPF) has been developed and included under section 9.3.13 to guide on the process The current Historical cultural resources of the count assessment should in Monuments Act is being reviewe the country.
-The new law shall be ry.
-The revised Environmental and clude risks to cultural heritage. d to provide for an efficient law for the protection of the inclusive of all aspects of culture, the tangible, intangible d Social Impact Assessment Regulations provide that risk
+A Chance Findings Procedure (CPF) has been developed and included under section 9.3.13 to guide on the process The current Historical Monuments Act is being reviewed to provide for an efficient law for the protection of the cultural resources of the country.
+The new law shall be inclusive of all aspects of culture, the tangible, intangible heritage of the country.
+The revised Environmental and Social Impact Assessment Regulations provide that risk assessment should include risks to cultural heritage.